 A film called Kisses for My President, made in Hollywood in 1964, tells the story of a married American woman who is elected the U.S. President.
 She almost immediately becomes pregnant and finds herself faced with so many problems because of this that she decides to leave the presidential home and go and live in her own home.
 Finally, she resigns from the office of president.
 Even the modern world still finds it unimaginable that a woman should be given a high government office.
 In a poll taken in 1972, the majority of American voters said that they would rather have a black man than a woman as president.
 The idea of a woman president was ridiculed.
-Someone joked: "When the lady president delivers her child, the hospital bulletin will have to announce that 'the President and baby are doing well."53
+Someone joked: "When the lady president delivers her child, the hospital bulletin will have to announce that 'the President and baby are doing well."

 Opinion polls were conducted on this particular issue in 1987 in the U.S. Reuter reported from Washington that according to a poll conducted for a women's rights group, nearly one third of American voters believed men to be better suited than women to the role of U.S. President.
 The study released by the National Women's Political Caucus (NWPC) said only 8 percent of those polled believed a woman could do better than a man in the White House, 40 percent said there was no inherent difference between the sexes, and 31 percent believed men made better presidents.
-The poll, conducted by the Washington-based Hickman-Maslin political research firm, showed that women were credited with being more capable of dealing with social issues, such as poverty, health care, education, drug abuse, and civil rights.54 time-honored principle laid down by Islam.
+The poll, conducted by the Washington-based Hickman-Maslin political research firm, showed that women were credited with being more capable of dealing with social issues, such as poverty, health care, education, drug abuse, and civil rights.

+The Persian emperor Chosroes died during the life of the Prophet.
+His courtiers crowned Chrosroes' daughter queen.
+On hearing this news, the Prophet said: "A nation which makes a woman its ruler will not make progress."
+55 time-honored principle laid down by Islam.
 Fourteen hundred years ago, Islam held that a woman was not fit for so high a position as that of a sovereign.
 While until very recently this could have been regarded as a mere assertion made a very long time ago, today it is accepted as a scientific fact.
 What the Prophet had said as a matter of inspiration has now been established, after a long period of study and research, as a reality.
 This is clear proof that Islamic principles are based on facts of nature and not just on supposition and conjecture.